Arsenal transfer news: Carl Jenkinson joins Nottingham Forest for £2m | Goal.com

 Jenkinson ends eight-year Arsenal career with £2m Nottingham Forest move

-Carl Jenkinson has ended an eight-year spell with Arsenal after signing for three seasons at Nottingham Forest in a reported £2 million ($2.5m) deal.
+Carl Jenkinson has ended an eight-season spell with Arsenal after signing a three-year deal at Nottingham Forest in a reported £2 million ($2.5m) deal.

-Capped once by England, Jenkinson will be hoping to reignite a stagnant career plagued by injuries, with the 27-year-old having actually played more Premier League matches at West Ham than Arsenal during two loans spells with the Hammers.
+Capped once by England, Jenkinson will be hoping to reignite a stagnant career plagued by injuries, with the 27-year-old having actually played more Premier League matches on loan at West Ham than for Arsenal.

 A stress fracture to the lower back first kept Jenkinson out for three months after signing under Arsene Wenger, with torn muscle fibre, knee ligament damage, a dislocated shoulder and an ankle injury all contributing to a failure to hold down a spot in the starting XI.